ParticleBits/pdo/README.md

 }
 ```

+### Features

-Compatible with PHP 5.6 and higher.
-Tested on all versions of PHP 5.6 and higher.
+ * Compatible with PHP 5.6 and higher!
+ * Tested on all versions of PHP 5.6 -> 7.4 _(Not tested yet on PHP 8.x)_
+ * No dependencies other than the PDO extension
+ * Tiny footprint

 ### Usage

-Examples selecting, inserting, updating and deleting data from or into `users` table.
+Examples selecting, inserting, updating and deleting data from or into the `users` table.

 ```php
 require_once 'vendor/autoload.php';